prof3ssorSt3v3/mad9014-f22-hybrids/README.md

 Each file has a set of five exercises for a different topic.

-You can submit them, in any order, at any time up to the end of week 12.
+You can submit them, in any order.
 I highly recommend that you submit as many of them as soon as you can.

+> You must submit at least 4 of them before the Reading Week (the end of Week 7).

 The suggested order for the exercises is: